TaPO4eg3D/Learn-OpenGL/README.md

 > (https://cmake.org/overview/)

 With CMake, we can write instructions on how to build our code once and have it work in a variety of environments.
 In order to make use of CMake, you'll need to download and install it from https://cmake.org/download/ (just grab the latest version available for your platform).

+## Source control
+This guide uses git as source control (it is hosted on GitHub, and it pulls in a library via submodules).
+You don't necessarily need to use git in order to follow the guide, but it is reccomended.
+If you don't have git, you can download it from https://git-scm.com/.
+If you prefer to have a visual client, you can download one from https://desktop.github.com/.
+If you are not familiar with git (or source control in general), there is a helpful tutorial at https://try.github.io/.